-Winter is a time for all sorts of amazing activities—skiing, snowshoeing, curling—but cold weather brings its own special hazards.
+Winter is a time for all sorts of amazing activities—skiing, snowboarding, curling—but cold weather brings its own special hazards.
 One of the most common first aid situations you’ll see when it gets cold is frostbite.

 Exposure to cold temperatures and biting wind is an easy way to get frostbite.
 By covering up with jackets, pants, neck gaiters, hats, and gloves, you will protect yourself from the cold and also help your body retain its heat.